Exactech Knee Liners

 Complications and Side Effects

 In this case, the Exactech implants are not meeting those standards.
-Instead, knee and ankle joint replacements patients are suffering from serious injuries due to the recalled implants and must have them prematurely removed with revision surgery.
+Instead, knee joint replacements patients are suffering from serious injuries due to the recalled implants and must have them prematurely removed with revision surgery.

 Exactech has reported these kinds of complications: (3)